 Dyspnea, also known as shortness of breath or breathlessness, is a subjective sensation of breathing discomfort.
 It is a common symptom, present in up to half of patients admitted to acute, tertiary care hospitals and in one quarter of medical outpatients.
 Dyspnea accounts for approximately 3.4 million emergency department visits in the US annually.

-There are also multiple sensations of dyspnea; the best described can be grouped together into: a sensation of work or effort, tightness, or air hunger/unsatisfied inspiration.
+There are also multiple sensations of dyspnea; the best described can be grouped together into:

 The evaluation and management of dyspnea is directed by the clinical presentation, findings from the history and physical exam, and preliminary investigation results.